yuchen170/ISC2-CC-Study-Material/Notes/Security Concepts/Security Principles.md

 ### Base Concepts

-* Mitigation: Taking action to prevent or reduce the impact of an event
+* Mitigation(緩解): Taking action to prevent or reduce the impact of an event
 * Acceptance: Ignoring the risks and continuing risky activities
 * Avoidance: Ceasing the risky activity to remove the likelihood that an event will occur
 * Vulnerability: An inherent weakness or flaw